tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 I'm going to share it with you here.
 The core of it is thinking about types as *sets*, and picking a compact set representation.

+The core constraints are:

+* We want full unions, not the discriminated unions given to us by `enum`s
+* We want types to be very quick to allocate and free, since the compiler will create them with abandon
+* We want a union/meet operation (all set operations, really) to be fast, since they will be used a lot during optimization

 I'll be using some Cinder-specific notation for the duration of the blog post, but it should be easy enough to get used to.
 The notation looks like this: